Two students sit with an advisor

 Work experience to prepare you for the business world

-The BComm Co-operative Education Program (Co-op) gives you the opportunity to apply in-class learning to a real-work environment.
+The BComm Co-operative Education Program (Co-op) gives you the opportunity to apply in-class learning to a professional work environment.
 Co-op is 8-16 months of full-time paid work experience that helps you develop career-related skills before you graduate.
 Earn practical experience, develop a network of business contacts, and gain a better understanding of different career options in your field.
-Co-op students are able to talk about relevant work experience when they start interviewing for jobs upon graduation.
+Within 3 months of graduating 83.5% of students who participated in co-op were working full-time.

 Applications Open